 Widespread hyperpigmentation can be caused by

-Hormonal changes may increase melanin production and darken the skin in Addison disease, in pregnancy, or with hormonal contraceptive use.
-A liver disorder called primary biliary cholangitis (previously called primary biliary cirrhosis) may also cause increased melanin production.
+Hormonal changes may increase melanin production and darken the skin in Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more , in pregnancy, or with hormonal contraceptive use.
+A liver disorder called primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
+Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more (previously called primary biliary cirrhosis) may also cause increased melanin production.

 Some cases of hyperpigmentation are caused not by melanin but by other pigmented substances that are not normally present in the skin.
-Diseases such as hemochromatosis or hemosiderosis, which are caused by too much iron in the body, can cause hyperpigmentation.
-Some drugs, chemicals, and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.
+Diseases such as hemochromatosis Hemochromatosis Hemochromatosis is a hereditary disorder that causes the body to absorb too much iron, causing iron to build up in the body and damage organs.
+In the United States, over 1 million people have... read more or hemosiderosis Hemosiderosis Hemosiderosis is a term used for excessive accumulation of iron deposits called hemosiderin in the tissues.
+(See also Overview of Iron Overload.)
+The lungs and kidneys are often sites of hemosiderosis... read more , which are caused by too much iron in the body, can cause hyperpigmentation.
+Some drugs and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.

 The areas of hyperpigmentation are usually widespread, but some drugs can specifically affect certain areas.
-For example, some people develop fixed drug reactions, in which certain drugs (for example, certain antibiotics, nonsteroidal anti-inflammatory drugs [NSAIDs], and barbiturates) cause localized skin eruptions in the same place every time the drug is taken.
-This eventually leads to hyperpigmentation of the affected skin.
+For example, some people develop fixed drug reactions, in which certain drugs (for example, certain antibiotics, nonsteroidal anti-inflammatory drugs [NSAIDs], and barbiturates) cause red patches or blisters to form in the same place on the skin every time the drug is taken.
+These reactions eventually lead to hyperpigmentation of the affected skin.

-Depending on the drug, chemical, or metal and where it is concentrated in the skin, hyperpigmentation may be violet, bluish black, yellow-brown, or shades of blue, silver, and gray (see also Color Changes in the Skin).
+Depending on the drug or metal and where it is concentrated in the skin, hyperpigmentation may be violet, bluish black, yellow-brown, or shades of blue, silver, and gray (see also Color Changes in the Skin Color Changes in the Skin Doctors use specific terms to describe various types of marks and growths on the skin.
+Some skin disorders and infections can cause color changes in the skin.
+(See also Structure and Function... read more ).
 In addition to the skin, the teeth, nails, white of the eyes (sclera), and lining of the mouth (mucosa) may be discolored.
-With many of these drugs, the hyperpigmentation often fades after the drug is stopped, but with some of them, the hyperpigmentation can be permanent.
+With many of these drugs, the hyperpigmentation often fades after the drug is stopped, but it can take longer to fade in people who have darker skin.
+Sometimes the hyperpigmentation is permanent regardless of skin color.

 Drugs Mentioned In This Article